INF-UCT/sonarqube-community-build/README.md

 - [Docker](https://www.docker.com/get-started) installed on your machine.
 - [Docker Compose](https://docs.docker.com/compose/install/) installed on your machine (if not included with Docker).

+- This setup uses a Makefile for easier management of Docker Compose commands.
+Ensure you have `make` available in your environment.
+You can use `make help` to see available commands.

 ## Running services

 1. **Clone the Repository**: